Morgall/LARF_BA/readme.md

 ["Rolling Lookahead Learning for Optimal Classification Trees"](https://doi.org/10.48550/arXiv.2304.10830).
 This
 repository also contains an implementation of a lookahead random forest, which uses the lookahead decision trees in an ensemble.
+It provides bootstrapping, random feature subset selection as well as multithreading.
 The classifiers are designed specifically for binary data but can work for both binary & multi-class classification tasks.
 Tools for binarization are provided.